The Caregiver Law and Rehabilitation Review

 A successful rehabilitation review does not remove the conviction or finding from a person's record.

 For more information, please view the Rehab Review Brochure.
-The brochure is also available in Spanish and Hmong

 The Rehabilitation Review Process